MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/Update-MgComplianceEdiscoveryCaseLegalHold.md

   - `[UnifiedGroupSourceId <String>]`: key: id of unifiedGroupSource
   - `[UserSourceId <String>]`: key: id of userSource

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-    - `[Id <String>]`: Unique identifier for the identity.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-SITESOURCES <IMicrosoftGraphEdiscoverySiteSource\[]>: Data source entity for SharePoint sites associated with the legal hold.
+SITESOURCES <IMicrosoftGraphEdiscoverySiteSource[]>: Data source entity for SharePoint sites associated with the legal hold.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-      - `[Id <String>]`: Unique identifier for the identity.
+      - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.